Many of you will be

 cease to see: our eyes will simply register a gray void.

 when our eyes can compare and contrast between many tones and

-colors, identifying the ranges of differences.
+colors, identifying the differences.
 This experience

 William Wray's paintings do.